-Schools will use preventive and proactive strategies to teach and support the development of social emotional competencies necessary for appropriate decision-making and behavior.
-When students do not meet behavioral expectations, they will receive redirection and interventions to address the root causes of the behavior and teach appropriate alternative behaviors.
+Schools will use restorative practices to teach and support the development of social emotional competencies necessary for appropriate decision-making and behavior.
+Restorative practices are approaches to discipline and conflict resolution that focus on building and repairing relationships, fostering accountability, and promoting positive behavior.
+Rather than punitive measures like suspension or expulsion, restorative practices aim to address harm, conflict, or wrongdoing through dialogue, empathy, and community-building.
+Behavioral expectations continue to be upheld but when students do not meet behavioral expectations, they will receive redirection, reflection opportunities and interventions to address the root causes of the behavior and have an opportunity to plan for more appropriate alternative behaviors.

-Certain offenses warrant disciplinary responses including but not limited to in-school suspension, out of school suspension, or expulsion.
-The leveled system of disciplinary responses is only one part of a comprehensive policy around behavior that includes instruction, intervention, and consequences.
-The delivery of disciplinary responses serves four key functions:
+While a restorative approach is proactive in nature, certain offenses warrant-will continue to warrant exclusionary disciplinary responses including but not limited to in-school suspension, out of school suspension, or expulsion.
+The leveled system of disciplinary responses is only one part of a comprehensive policy around behavior that includes a restorative approach or reflection, instruction, intervention, and repairing of relationships and community.
+The delivery of disciplinary exclusionary responses serves four key functions: